 - abduction of children – resolution 2225 (2015)

-62 armed groups or armed forces, in 14 countries, have been listed for one or more violations in the annexes of the Secretary-General’s annual report covering the year 2019.
+Every year, dozens of armed groups or armed forces in several country situations on the CAAC agenda are listed for one or more violations in the annexes of the Secretary-General’s annual report.

 Engagement with parties to conflict

 The Security Council indicated that to be removed from the annexes to the Secretary-General’s report on children and armed conflict, parties to conflict named in the report had to engage in dialogue with the UN to develop and fully implement Action Plans.
 Action Plans are designed to end and prevent violations against children for which parties to conflict are listed.

 A party to conflict shall be eligible for de-listing upon United Nations verification that all activities included in an Action Plan have been successfully implemented.